 1995 The Hague / Graduation exhibition / ‘Maria virgin of the poor’, pelgrimage in Europa. - solo

-A new photobook bytakes us on a multi-continent search for the last living nomadic peoples in the Northern Hemisphere.
+A photobook by Jeroen Toirkens takes us on a multi-continent search for the last living nomadic peoples in the Northern Hemisphere.